 Since the funds on your FSA plan expire at the end of the year, make sure you get the most of your benefits before time runs out.
 If you’re interested in getting an FSA massage, schedule a time to meet with a primary physician before the year is up.
 This way, you’ll be able to get the biggest bang from your insurance bucks.

 How much will FSA save me?

 So how much can you save on a massage with an FSA?
 Using an FSA for massage therapy can save you 30-40% a year on out-of-pocket expenses.
-And if you really want to save big, signing up for a monthly massage membership (which is 15-25% off the regular Zeel cost) could increase your savings even more.
+And if you really want to save big, signing up for a monthly massage membership (which reduces the cost by as much as 30%) could increase your savings even more.

 The FSA savings on a year of monthly Zeel massages in Chicago*, for example, would be $429.71 off for non-members (saves 30%) and $625.87 off for members (nearly 45% off the total price).
 That’s a lot of savings!
 Zeel is available throughout the U.S. Check out our list of available locations where our network of therapists deliver massage near you.